lilianchen1/aA_journal_app_fullstack_project/README.md

 associated with a backbone route.
 Views contain an events hash that sends appropriate request to the backend post controller.
 Users can create, edit, and view posts.

-To use the app,
+To use the app:
   1. open the rails server
   2. go to localhost:3000